 a) SoFi has flexible repayment terms

-b) They are quite transparent
+b) They are pretty transparent

 c) A parent can transfer a loan to their child